Oborozuki Sweet Flag

 Sweet flag is not a true grass but plants have a distinctive grassy appearance; iris-like foliage is fragrant and great for moist or boggy areas; it is excellentr in an area where it will not dry out, or the tips will burn

-Oborozuki Sweet Flag's attractive fragrant grassy leaves remain green in colour with prominent yellow stripes throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Oborozuki Sweet Flag is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+Its attractive fragrant grassy leaves remain green in colour with prominent yellow stripes throughout the season.

 Oborozuki Sweet Flag is a dense herbaceous perennial grass with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.